robinhood0107/RPG-Maker-Live-Translator-llama.cpp-ver/README.md

 4. Open up your vibecodingpromasterTM software of your choice because surely you're not manually debugging this 2000 line jank like what, some kind of a caveman.

 ## Changelog
-#### 0.2
-Try to mitigate occasional overlapping text draws
+0.2 - Try to mitigate occasional overlapping text draws

-#### 0.3
-Fixed overlapping text and broken layout when translation cache is not available.

-Added LLM translation option.

----
 ![License](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)